Glossary from the MBMA 2006 Metal Building Systems Manual.

 Hand-Geared (Crane)

-A crane in which the bridge, hoist, or trolley is operated by the manual use of chain and
+A crane in which the bridge, hoist, or trolley is operated by the manual

 gear without electric power.